Criminal transmission of HIV: History

 On 1 December 2005, Jian Ghomeshi filed a report on this issue for the CBC.
 He asked whether there is a legal obligation to disclose HIV status.
 He held up the case of Johnson Aziga, who was diagnosed in 1996 but then allegedly had unprotected sex with at least 13 women.
 Aziga was charged with two counts of murder and 11 counts of aggravated sexual assault; the prosecution claims that he did not disclose his status.
-On 4 April 2009, Aziga was found guilty of the two counts of first degree murder as well as the lesser counts.
-The current precedent in Canada stands as any person who has HIV, fails to disclose the fact to their sexual partner, and does not take some sort of protective measure (such as condom use), is guilty of aggravated sexual assault as per Cuerrier and subsequent cases.
-Aziga was convicted of first degree murder since under Canadian law; any death as a result of aggravated sexual assault (two of the women died as a result of the HIV infection received from intercourse with Aziga) is automatically first degree murder as per section 231 of the Criminal Code.
+In 2009, Aziga was found guilty of the 2 counts of first-degree murder, 10 counts of aggravated sexual assault and 1 count of attempted aggravated sexual assault.

 Several Canadian courts had ruled that people who are not informed that a sexual partner is HIV-positive cannot truly give consent to sex.
 As a result, the death of Aziga's partners was automatically considered to be murder instead of the lesser charge of manslaughter.
 However, in Mabior the Supreme Court rejected the view that consent will always be vitiated by non-disclosure of HIV-positive status, substituting the rule that there will be no consent only if in addition to the non-disclosure there was a realistic possibility of transmission of HIV.